Best Dog Food With Grains: Quick Picks

 - 30% Protein / 20% Fat / 33% Carbohydrates (Approx)

-This Victor recipe features 88% meat protein with a high protein composition and gluten-free grains.
+This Victor dog food recipe features 88% meat protein with a high protein composition and gluten-free grains.

 The mix of animal proteins may cause issues for dogs with protein sensitivities, but for most dogs, the meat combo will be beneficial!